Maya Gods and Religious Beliefs

 Chaak / Chaac or Chac, The Rain God (God B)

-Due to the climate pattern of Central America and the importance of rains for agriculture, the most important deities all over Mesoamerica were the rain gods.
+Due to the climate pattern of Central America and the importance of rain for agriculture, the most important deities all over Mesoamerica were the rain gods.
 In the Maya area, the rain maker was Chaak.
 He was the embodiment of lightning, thunder and, by extension, rain and water.

-He had four main aspects, each linked to the cardinal directions and each associated with a specific colour (East is red, North is white, West is black, and South is yellow).
+He had four main aspects, each linked to the cardinal directions and each associated with a specific colour (East is red, North is white, West is black and South is yellow).

 Originally designated God B by Schellhas, Chaak has reptilian attributes.
-In Classic Maya iconography, he’s often depicted with a human body.
+In Classic Maya iconography, he is often depicted with a human body.
 He wears Spondylus shell over his ears, he commonly has a long protruding snout, and tendril-like elements curling from each corner of the mouth.
 He carries a serpentine axe that symbolize thunderbolts (K’awiil, see below).

-- Protruding snout / upper lip
+- Protruding snout /upper lip

 - Spondylus shell over each ear